-The metasignature genes are randomly located on the chromosomes and are not biased or limited to a specific chromosome indicating that the whole genome is accessed for expressing genes required for cancer generation and progression (20).
-These genes are expressed in most of the normal tissues and are essential for various cellular processes which are important for survival of even normal cells (21).
+The metasignature genes are randomly located on the chromosomes and are not biased or limited to a specific chromosome indicating that the whole genome is accessed for expressing genes required for cancer generation and progression (Khan and Jamil 2008a).
+These genes are expressed in most of the normal tissues and are essential for various cellular processes which are important for survival of even normal cells (Khan and Jamil 2008b).
 The central network of undifferentiated metasignature dominates the network generated by combining the two lists of genes which distinctly shows the genomic tendency to favour the progression of cancer (Figure 3).
 Probably a script for cancer generation and progression does exist.
-The execution of this script causes the progression of a normal cell to a cancerous one.
+The execution of this script causes progression of a normal cell to a cancerous one.